cloudtoid/interprocess/README.md

 ## Implementation Notes

 Messages travel through a shared, circular memory-mapped buffer.
 Coalesced notifications reduce operating-system calls while keeping blocked subscribers responsive.
+Blocking readers also retry after five-millisecond waits when notifications are missed.
 Cross-process wakeups use named semaphores, with POSIX implementations on [Linux](src/Interprocess/Semaphore/Linux/Interop.cs) and [macOS](src/Interprocess/Semaphore/MacOS/Interop.cs).

+Positions advance monotonically while the physical buffer wraps.
+Before the queue reaches `long.MaxValue` bytes reserved or `int.MaxValue` participant registrations over its lifetime, drain it and move all participants to a fresh queue.

 ## How to Contribute